-My dream is to be a businesswoman and employ those in poverty and young women in order to prevent them from falling prey to traffickers.
+My dream is to be a businesswoman and employ young women in poverty and in order to prevent them from falling prey to traffickers.

 With the passing of time, I have been able to regain my trust in people and in myself.
-I realized that I could help others, and because of this, I have shared my story with more than 4000 people.
+I realized that I could help others.
+I have shared my story with more than 4000 people.
+I was spoken to audiences in Paris, Malta, the Vatican and the US.
 Reintegra has helped me in my studies and with the pursuit of a degree.
 In 2016, I graduated with a degree in business administration at the University of La Salle.
-In 2017, I opened a take-out chicken restaurant.
-My dream is to use my degree to open a franchise of businesses so that other survivors and people in poverty can manage, giving them jobs.
-I also dream of using my platform as an advocate around the world to help prevent other girls from being prey to Human Trafficking networks.
+I am now pursuing a Masters Degree and working in my major of human resources.
+My dream is to use my degree to open a business that would hire other survivors and people in poverty who are vulnerable like I was .
+I also dream of using my platform as an advocate to help prevent other girls from being prey to Human Trafficking networks.